Natsir Cabinet: West Irian problem

 The three formulations were rejected by the Dutch so that the negotiations failed again.
 Noting that there was no intention of the Dutch to surrender sovereignty of West Irian to Indonesia, Prime Minister Natsir stated before the Indonesian parliament that the status of the Dutch-Indonesian Union needed a review.
 Efforts that were continually initiated by the Natsir Cabinet were continued by other cabinet ministers but suffered the same fate from the Dutch who wished to continue to control the West Irian region.

 Achievements

-The Sumitro Plan
+Sumitro Plan

 The Sumitro Plan is an economic and industrial development program.
 The target of this program is to concentrate on the development of basic industries, such as cement factories, printing companies, sack factories, and spinning mills.